 The error code 0x80073cf9 in Windows 10 is usually triggered when you try to install a new application from the Microsoft Store.

 This error code basically prevents you from installing the app and it will give you two options.

 You can either launch the installation process again or cancel it.
 Unfortunately, neither option will work.

-Unfortunately, whichever option you choose, it will not work.
-The error code 0x80073cf9 may also appear when you try to update an application to make it suitable for Windows 8 or Windows 10.
+The Microsoft Store error 0x80073cf9 may also appear when you try to update an application in order to make it suitable for Windows 10.

 1. Sync licenses

 - Press and hold the Windows button on the keyboard.